 In order for a qualification to be accepted for FHT membership and to the FHT Therapist Register, it must meet the following standards:

 - CNH1 Explore and establish the client’s needs for complementary and natural healthcare

 - CNH2 Develop and agree plans for complementary and natural healthcare with clients

 - CNH25 Provide Healing to clients

 By choosing a healer who is an FHT member, you can be confident that they are professionally trained, qualified and insured.
-They will also be listed on our Complementary Healthcare Therapist Register, as healing is considered a form of complementary healthcare.
+They will also be listed on our FHT Therapist Register, as healing is considered a form of complementary healthcare.